-This underrated mineral has numerous important functions in the body, including supporting health muscles and nerves, regulating blood sugar levels, improving sleep, and leading to healthier bones.
+This underrated mineral has numerous important functions in the body, including supporting healthy muscles and nerves, regulating blood sugar levels, improving sleep, and leading to healthier bones.
 Magnesium can also act as a mood-booster and stress-reliever by preventing the release of stress hormones into the brain–hormones that, when flooding the brain on a regular basis, can have debilitating physical and psychological effects.
 The recommended daily dosage of magnesium is between 300 and 400 milligrams depending on gender and age, and it is estimated that nearly half of Americans are deficient in this mineral.
 So load up on magnesium-rich foods, which include oats, spinach, pumpkin seeds, peanut butter, black beans, and even dark chocolate!

 2. Omega-3 Fatty Acids